ergo-services/ergo/docs/advanced/debugging.md

 - Detecting stuck processes before they cause cascading failures
 - Finding hotspot processes in large clusters

-For cluster-wide observability with Prometheus and Grafana, see the [Metrics actor](../extra-library/actors/metrics.md) which integrates latency data into histogram, top-N, and per-node panels when built with the `latency` tag.
+For cluster-wide observability with Prometheus and Grafana, see the [Metrics actor](../extra-library/actors/metrics.md) which integrates latency data into distribution, top-N, and per-node panels when built with the `latency` tag.

 ### Combining Tags